Search

 For the Video Feed Module, select “video file” as the image source.
 Later, you can change the input to a network/IP camera (most security cameras) or USB (webcams, etc.).

 You can select CPU for the AI inferencing task, but also VPU (Vision Processing Unit, Myriad X), iGPU (the new Intel Xe GPU series), and others.
-In the tutorial, we use the Intel Myriad Vision Processing Units, powerful and cost-efficient AI accelerators to effectively process AI workloads with neural networks.
+In the tutorial, we use the Intel Myriad Vision Processing Units, powerful and cost-efficient AI accelerators to process AI workloads with neural networks effectively.

 It’s important to note that the hardware’s processing power significantly impacts the application’s performance (computed FPS, frames per second).
 CPUs are usually the easiest available but least powerful method.
 Nvidia or the new Intel GPUs provide the most computing power but are relatively expensive and have a high energy usage.
 VPUs such as Myriad X provide very good power- and cost-efficiency ($/FPS and Watt/FPS).
 Just like GPUs, they can be used in combination to increase image processing performance.
 In our tutorial, we use four Myriad X processors.

 For the model selection, we use the pre-trained face detection model of “OpenVINO for Retail.”
-As mentioned before, you could use your own custom AI model.
-But for many standardized settings, pre-trained ML models provide good results.
+As mentioned before, you could use your custom AI pre-trained model.
+However, for many standardized settings, pre-trained ML models provide good results.

 Next, we select which trained object class we want the model to detect.
 The object detection class depends on what the neural network has been trained for.
 As we already selected the Retail Face Detection model, we now select the class “Face.”